 Cow Harbor Warriors Overview

 Cow Harbor Warriors WeekendFor the past 10 years the men and women of America’s armed forces have been fighting for our freedom abroad and now, our veterans from the Iraq and Afghanistan wars are starting to return home.
 The Northport and Huntington communities have continued to support our troops and remember our veterans in many ways.
 As of today more than 48,000 American service men and women have been physically injured in Operation Iraqi Freedom and Operation Enduring Freedom.
-In working with the Wounded Warrior Project, Cow Harbor Warriors has encouraged their community to help to create an annual weekend of recreation, celebration and appreciation in order to honor and enable the Tri-State Wounded Warriors.
+In working with organizations that advance the recovery of our OIF/OEF veterans , Cow Harbor Warriors has encouraged their community to help to create an annual weekend of recreation, celebration and appreciation in order to honor and enable the Tri-State wounded warriors.

 Last Year’s 2012 Cow Harbor Warrior Weekend resultsIn 2012 we were honored to invite and house 22 Tri-State Wounded Warriors from the Wounded Warrior Project and their families to participate in a spectacular three day event during our first ever Cow Harbor Warrior Weekend.
 We are extremely proud of all of our volunteers, supporters and sponsors who had made every aspect of our mission and the event an enormous success.
 As a result of our 2012 fund raising success, we were able to fund the entire weekend to benefit our invited warriors, and also were able to make a donation to the Wound Warrior Project on behalf of Cow Harbor Warriors for the amount of $82,047.